 - the b sound is created by putting together "m" and "p,"

-- the j sound is created with a combination of "t" and "z," which doesn't quite match but comes close, and the same goes for the hard ch sound, which is written using "ts" - except in Crete where, in the local dialect, the letter k is often given the hard ch sound,
+- the j sound is created with a combination of "t" and "z," which doesn't quite match but comes close, and the same goes for the hard ch sound, which is written using "ts."
+The exception to this rule is in Crete where, in the local dialect, the letter k is often given the hard ch sound,

 - the hard g sound (as in "gutter") is made with "gk."

-The Greek language does not have an sh or soft ch sound, and while they can be pronounced properly, they're written using the letter "s."
+The Greek language does not have a sh or soft ch sound, and while they can be pronounced properly, they're written using the letter "s."

 Note: This is not a formal language lesson, just a quick pronunciation guide.